 Urgent errors and notifications.

-To configure the operation and forcibly update the information on the What's New page, click the Configure What's New button at the top-left of the What's New page.
+To configure the operation and forcibly update the information on the What's New page, click the button at the top-left of the What's New page.

 The configurable options are: